huggingface/huggingface_hub/src/huggingface_hub/README.md

 - a repo id (e.g. a model id like `julien-c/EsperBERTo-small` i.e. a user or organization name and a repo name, separated by `/`)
 - a filename (like `pytorch_model.bin`)
-- an optional git revision id (can be a branch name, a tag, or a commit hash)
+- an optional Git revision id (can be a branch name, a tag, or a commit hash)

 If you check out this URL's headers with a `HEAD` http request (which you can do from the command line with `curl -I`) for a few different files, you'll see